karthick87/karthick87.github.io/_posts/2022-08-01-java_installation_windows.md

 Note: To import or to delete certificate from the keystore, we need to execute the command from Elevated Prompt.

 ---
+# SSL Certificate Guide
+When we establish a connection over HTTPS, the web server will respond by providing its site and intermediate certificates.
+It is then up to the client to complete the chain by having the root certificate.
+This chain validation is necessary for the client to trust the site.

+Since Chrome has the root certificate GeoTrust Global CA in its certificate store, our connection succeeds and we are not presented with any errors or warnings.

+Note: There may be more than one intermediate certificate in the chain depending on the site.